kalvn/Shaarli-Material/README.md

 ## Customization
+You can add your own CSS rules in file `data/user.css`.
+You'll find an example that shows how to change the whole theme color in `user.example.css`.

 You can customize a few things using the `data/config.json.php` file of your Shaarli installation.
 If the file doesn't exist, just create it.
 Be careful to respect the JSON format notation (end lines with a comma except for the last item, just before the closing curly brace), otherwise you'll get errors.

 Here are parameters you can set.